 A perennial powerhouse in several sports, the University of Tennessee fields eighteen men's and women's NCAA Division I intercollegiate teams and is home to more than 500 student-athletes.

 Each year, our student-athletes give back, whether visiting patients at East Tennessee Children's Hospital, playing games with the Boys & Girls Club at the annual April Play Day, helping construct houses with Habitat for Humanity, or reading to children with the Knox County Read With Me program.

-From Neyland Stadium and Thompson-Boling Arena, to Barksdale Stadium, Lindsey Nelson Stadium, and the recently renovated Sherri Parker Lee Stadium and Jones Aquatic Center, these facilities echo a dedication to quality that is synonymous with the Volunteer tradition.
+From Neyland Stadium and Thompson-Boling Arena, to Joan Cronan Volleyball Practice Facility, Barksdale Stadium, Lindsey Nelson Stadium, Sherri Parker Lee Stadium, and Allan Jones Aquatic Center, these facilities echo a dedication to quality that is synonymous with the Volunteer tradition.

 Through nail-biting championships and bitter defeats, our fans wear the orange and white as a badge of honor and belt out Rocky Top with pride.

-The following traditional songs are performed by the UT Pride of the Southland Band (mp3 format):
+Songs performed by the Pride of the Southland Band (mp3 format):See the lyrics

+The University of Tennessee, Knoxville.
 Knoxville, Tennessee 37996 | 865-974-1000